symfony/symfony-docs/cookbook/service_container/scopes.rst

     idea (only inject what you need).
 In some rare cases, like when working with Twig extensions, its necessary to due a shortcoming in Twig itself.

-If you define a controller as a service then you can get a `Request` object without injecting the container by having it passed in as an argument of your action method see :ref:`book-controller-request-argument`
+If you define a controller as a service then you can get the ``Request`` object without injecting the container by having it passed in as an argument of your action method.
+See :ref:`book-controller-request-argument` for details.